redhat-developer/rhbk-quickstarts/extension/user-storage-simple/README.md

 For the `writeable-property-file` provider, you will have to specify a properties file on disk on the configuration page of the provider.
 This file can be empty, but it must exist on disk otherwise the provider will fail.
-Because this provider implements the UserRegistrationProvider interface, any new user you create in the admin console or on the registration pages of <span>RHBK</span>, will be created in the properties file you configured.
+Because this provider implements the UserRegistrationProvider interface, any new user you create in the admin console or on the registration pages of _Red Hat build of Keycloak_, will be created in the properties file you configured.
 If you go to the Users tab in the Admin Console and create a new user, you'll be able to see the provider in action.
 You can also edit the file yourself to add the username/password pairs you want.

 Integration test of the Quickstart
 ----------------------------------

-1. Make sure you have an RHBK server running with an admin user in the `master` realm or use the provided docker image.
-Your <span>RHBK</span> should be listening on `http://localhost:8180`.
+1. Make sure you have an _Red Hat build of Keycloak_ server running with an admin user in the `master` realm or use the provided docker image.
+Your _Red Hat build of Keycloak_ should be listening on `http://localhost:8180`.
 You can archive this by running:

 ```
 ./kc.sh start-dev --http-port=8180